 With the latest Intel® Optane™ memory and Intel® Rapid Storage Technology (Intel® RST) applications, versions 16.x or later, the Secondary/Data drive can be accelerated with Intel Optane memory modules.

 - For processor/chipset support requirements, see Software and Platform Support for Intel® Optane™ Memory.

 - Drives that are Type Dynamic aren't supported.
 Drive must be in Type Basic as seen in Disk Management (Windows logo + x and select Disk Management).

-- Secondary drive can be a SATA drive or the Intel® SSD 660p Series PCIe* NVMe* drive and be formatted with a GPT partition.
+- Secondary drive can be a SATA drive or an Intel® SSD 6 Series built on Intel® 3D QLC NAND drive and be formatted with a GPT partition.

 - The system drive (the one that contains the operating system) can be a SATA or NVMe drive

-- With the Intel® RST/Application version 220.127.116.114 or later, acceleration of the PCIe* NVMe* Intel® SSD 660p Series drive is supported.
+- With the Intel® RST/Application version 184.108.40.2064 or later, acceleration of the PCIe* NVMe* Intel® SSD 660p Series drive is supported.
+Future driver releases will support the Intel® SSD 665p Series.
 No other PCIe NVMe drives are supported for acceleration

 - Intel Optane memory-enabled motherboard with the Intel® RST Pre-OS UEFI Driver version 16.x or later.
 Consult your motherboard vendor for the proper system BIOS version for this support.